 Gillette’s 2004 investment year results show that earnings were $1.62 per share versus $2.42 per share for P&G; so in addition to the $35 million in dividend income, the transaction will increase Berkshire Hathaway’s look-though earnings by another $45 million.
 This $80-million net increase equals about $52 per “A” share.

 If you figure 18 is a decent PE for Berkshire Hathaway, then P&G’s purchase of Gillette adds about $930 per A share — to Berkshire Hathaway’s intrinsic value, without Berkshire Hathaway having to raise a finger.
 And Warren has been able to lower the risk profile of his stock portfolio (by trading a stock with a 32 PE for one with 22 PE) without incurring tax liability.
 Sweet!

-Somewhere I, as investment manager, read that Kilts approached P&G. You don’t suppose there was a nudge from Omaha, do you?
+Somewhere I read that Kilts approached P&G. You don’t suppose there was a nudge from Omaha, do you?
 Na, Warren would never do that.

 Still he was out playing cheerleader and “pump up P&G” big time — actions that are not normally part of his job description.
 If you have a really suspicious mind, it does create a faint aroma of Omaha cooking.